 (iii) the sources and devices are to be built to the unique specifications of the particular recipient and contain no more than 20 Ci (740 GBq) of tritium or 200 mCi (7.4 GBq) of any other radionuclide.

-(9) After the SS & D certificate of registration is issued, the agency may conduct an additional review as it determines is necessary to ensure compliance with current regulatory standards.
-In conducting its review, the agency will complete its evaluation in accordance with criteria specified in this section.
-The agency may request such additional information as it considers necessary to conduct its review and the SS & D certificate of registration holder shall provide the information as requested.
+(9) After the SS & D certificate of registration is issued, the department may conduct an additional review as it determines is necessary to ensure compliance with current regulatory standards.
+In conducting its review, the department will complete its evaluation in accordance with criteria specified in this section.
+The department may request such additional information as it considers necessary to conduct its review and the SS & D certificate of registration holder shall provide the information as requested.

 (10) Inactivation of SS & D certificate(s) of registration.

-(A) An SS & D certificate of registration holder who no longer manufactures or initially transfers any of the sealed source(s) or device(s) covered by a particular SS & D certificate of registration issued by the agency shall request inactivation of the SS & D certificate of registration.
-Such a request shall be made to the agency by an appropriate method in accordance with §289.201(k) of this title and shall normally be made no later than 2 years after initial distribution of all of the source(s) or device(s) covered by the SS & D certificate of registration has ceased.
+(A) An SS & D certificate of registration holder who no longer manufactures or initially transfers any of the sealed source(s) or device(s) covered by a particular SS & D certificate of registration issued by the department shall request inactivation of the SS & D certificate of registration.
+Such a request shall be made to the department by an appropriate method in accordance with §289.201(k) of this title and shall normally be made no later than 2 years after initial distribution of all of the source(s) or device(s) covered by the SS & D certificate of registration has ceased.
 However, if the SS & D certificate of registration holder determines that an initial transfer was in fact the last initial transfer more than 2 years after that transfer, the SS & D certificate of registration holder shall request inactivation of the SS & D certificate of registration within 90 days of this determination and briefly describe the circumstances of the delay.

-(B) If a distribution license is to be terminated in accordance with subsection (y) of this section, the licensee shall request inactivation of its SS & D certificate of registration(s) associated with that distribution license before the agency will terminate the license.
+(B) If a distribution license is to be terminated in accordance with subsection (y) of this section, the licensee shall request inactivation of its SS & D certificate of registration(s) associated with that distribution license before the department will terminate the license.
 Such a request for inactivation of the SS & D certificate(s) of registration shall indicate that the license is being terminated and include the associated specific license number.

 (C) A specific license to manufacture or initially transfer a source or device covered only by an inactivated SS & D certificate of registration no longer authorizes the licensee to initially transfer such sources or devices for use.
 Servicing of devices shall be in accordance with any conditions in the SS & D certificate of registration, including in the case of an inactive SS & D certificate of registration.